Goldman Sachs misses out on lucrative AT&T/Time Warner deal

 According to regulatory filings about the blockbuster merger, boutique media banking firm Allen & Co, Citigroup and Morgan Stanley advised Time Warner (TWX).

-JPMorgan Chase, Bank of America's Merrill Lynch unit and another smaller specialty investment bank, Perella Weinberg, were the advisers to AT&T (T, Tech30).
+JPMorgan Chase, Bank of America's Merrill Lynch unit and another smaller specialty investment bank, Perella Weinberg, were the advisers to AT&T (T).
 BofA and JPMorgan also provided $40 billion in loans to AT&T for the deal.

 The fact that many of Goldman's rivals are taking part in the Ma Bell-Time Warner hookup is hurting the Vampire Squid in the latest rankings of investment banks.